fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 The code of the form is straightforward and the interesting lines have been highlighted.
-We can define mutation functions using the *useMutation* hook.
+We can define mutation functions using the <code>useMutation</code> hook.
 The hook returns an <i>array</i>, the first element of which contains the function to cause the mutation.

 ```js